SidonTheTroll/Erstes-Jahr/English/Main book/QnA/MainBook/8-silk-road.md

 Lake Manasarovar is considered Tibet's most venerated stretch of water because ancient Hindu nad Buddhist cosmologists pinpoint it to be the source of four great Indian rivers.

-### 11. What sort of experience did the author had the Darchen?
+### 11. What sort of experience did the author had at Darchen?

 The author was dissatisfied with Darchen due to health issues caused by the high altitude, including a bad cold and difficulty sleeping.
 As one of the early arrivals, the lack of pilgrims made the place less vibrant.
-Darchen appeared dusty, partially run-down, marked by heaps of rubble, and scattered refuse.
+Darchen appeared dusty, partially run-down, marked by heaps of rubble and scattered refuse.

 ### 12. Why did the night at the guest house at Darchen turn out to be another troubled one?